-The research will help policy come up with appropriate policies for solving the problems of pupil's dropout.
+The research will help policy came up with appropriate policies for solving the problems of students dropout.

-The research findings will boost the documented literature resource of Kampala International University.
+The research findings will boost the documented literature resource of Kampala international university.

-The study will add on already existing literature of school dropout and academic performance.
+The study will add on ready existing literature of school dropout and academic performance.